the Beauty of Waikato River

 Day One : The Mighty Waikato

-Your Te Awa adventure begins south at “The Point”, this is where New Zealand’s longest river the Waikato meets the Waipa.
+Your Te Awa adventure begins south at “The Point”, where New Zealand’s longest river the Waikato meets the Waipa.
 You will start your cycle journey south along “Te Awa” while glimpsing precious views of Turangawaewae Marae, home of the 7th Maori King.
-Passing by Ngaruawahia golf course you’ll arrive at the spectacular Perry Bridge – an newly built iconic landmark of Waikato District.
-Make sure you read about the history of the area and the special significance of the flax patterns upon the bridge.
+Passing by Ngaruawahia Golf Course, you’ll arrive at the spectacular Perry Bridge – an newly built iconic landmark of Waikato District.
+Make sure you read about the history of the area and the special significance of the flax patterns on the bridge.

-Your next section takes you past Fonterra’s Te Rapa Milk factory, opening in 1968 and having a massive impact on dairy production and the economy of the Waikato region.
+Your next section takes you past Fonterra’s Te Rapa dairy factory, which opened in 1968 and has had a massive impact on dairy production and the economy of the Waikato region.

-Reuniting with your trusty cycle we recommend crossing the river via Ferrybank park over Victoria Bridge (Hamilton’s oldest), venturing back to the historic Memorial Park.
-Here you will see the Potter children’s garden, Spitfire fighter, Artillery Gun Anzac Memorial, a preserved Rangariri ship and a recent addition, the War Horse sculpture.
+Reuniting with your trusty cycle, we recommend crossing the river via Ferrybank Park over Victoria Bridge (Hamilton’s oldest), venturing back to the historic Memorial Park.
+Here you will see the Potter children’s garden, Spitfire fighter plane, artillery gun, Anzac Memorial, a preserved Rangariri ship and a recent addition, the War Horse sculpture.

 You’ll complete your journey along the eastern bank towards Hayes Common, where you may have time for a mid-afternoon coffee or wine.
 Soon you will arrive at the world-famous Hamilton Gardens.
-Extending over 50 hectares, these gardens feature over twenty different collections offering a window into the story of civilisations, their arts, beliefs and lifestyles.
-Allow an hour or two to meander through the intriguing gardens, and enjoy a deserved late afternoon refreshment and snack at Turtle lake cafe.
+Extending over 50 hectares, these gardens feature more than 20 different collections offering a window into the story of civilisations, their arts, beliefs and lifestyles.
+Allow an hour or two to meander through the intriguing gardens, and enjoy a deserved late afternoon refreshment and snack at Turtle Lake Cafe.

 Our shuttle will collect you at 4pm (or at a time we arrange) and take you back to your accommodation.